BladeRunnerJS/brjs-site/docs/use/running_tests.md

 ## Running tests without setting config

-If you would rather not set configuration you can instead start the test server:
+If you would rather not set configuration you can instead start the test server and pass the `--no-browser` flag to indicate no browsers need to be configured:

-    $ ./brjs test-server
+    $ ./brjs test-server --no-browser

 This will start the test server listening on the port identified by the `portNumber` option in `BRJS_HOME/conf/test-runner.conf`.
 By default this is 4224.
-You can then navigate to `http://localhost:4224` which will set the browser listening for tests to run, and then execute tests and pass the `--no-browser` flag and passing the path to the tests you want to run.
+You can then navigate to `http://localhost:4224` which will set the browser listening for tests to run, and then execute tests and passing the path to the tests you want to run.

 Run all tests for the `brjs-todo` application:

-    $ ./brjs test --no-browser ../apps/brjs-todo
+    $ ./brjs test ../apps/brjs-todo

 Run the tests for just the `todo-input` Blade:

-    $ ./brjs test --no-browser ../apps/brjs-todo/todo-bladeset/blades/todo-input
+    $ ./brjs test ../apps/brjs-todo/todo-bladeset/blades/todo-input